The Basic Level of Converting Flash to HTML5: RECORD

 In the Record conversion methodology, the existing courseware will be played and recorded using a screen capture program, such as Camtasia, which will provide an MP4 output.
 This can be uploaded to an LMS, making it accessible across all devices.

-One can opt for the record conversion methodology under three circumstances:
+One can opt for the Record conversion methodology under three circumstances:

-- When the level of learning difficulty is low: According to Bloom’s levels in the cognitive domain, the simple recall or recognition of facts is the lowest level.
+According to Bloom’s levels in the cognitive domain, the simple recall or recognition of facts is the lowest level.
 When the main objective of the training is just to help learners remember and recall basic facts and understand basic concepts, this method can definitely be used to develop an effective eLearning output.